puzzle/ansible-training/content/en/docs/01/01/_index.en.md

 * Config your name and email
 * Init a git repo in the `/home/ansible/techlab` folder
 * Add your gitea repository as an ssh-remote
-(the remote ssh user is gitea, so `gitea@<yourname>-controller.workshop.puzzle.ch:ansible/techlab.git` is what you have to set as a remote).
+(the remote SSH user is gitea, so `gitea@<yourname>-controller.workshop.puzzle.ch:ansible/techlab.git` is what you have to set as a remote).
 * Create a `README.md` file with a description of your repository
 * Add and commit the file `README.md` with an appropriate commit message.